errata-ai/vale/fixtures/comments/test.rst

 .. vale off

-This is some text fireman
+This is some text ACT test

-This is some text fireman
+This is some text ACT test

 .. vale on

-.. vale vale.GenderBias = NO
+.. vale vale.Redundancy = NO

-This is some text fireman
+This is some text ACT test

-.. vale vale.GenderBias = YES
+.. vale vale.Redundancy = YES

-This is some text fireman
+This is some text ACT test

 .. vale demo.EndingPreposition = NO

-This is some text fireman.
+This is some text ACT test.
 This is a sentance for.

 This is a sentance of.